Master of Data Science (Digital Humanities)

-Information, requirements and expectations regarding the programme overall are provided in the Programme Handbook, which is issued to all students at the beginning of the year and is available on Blackboard Ultra afterwards.
+Information, requirements and expectations regarding the programme overall are provided in the course Sharepoint site, which is issued to all students at the beginning of the year and is available on Blackboard Ultra afterwards.
 This is supplemented information on module aims/learning outcomes, content, key skills, formative and summative assessments and recommended reading.

 Academic support to students is initially provided through an induction programme which provides an introduction to the University, the contributing departments, the programme, and key members of staff.

 A UK first or upper second class honours degree or equivalent in ANY degree that doesn’t include a strong data science component including those in social sciences, the arts and humanities, business, and sciences.

 Candidates with a degree in Arts and Humanities are strongly encouraged to apply.